sanheensethi/notes/Recursion/readme.md

     }
 ```

-*Practice Recursion Questions from PEPCODING website*

 `Question 5: ` **Tower OF Hanoi**

-`Question 5:` Tower of Hanoi
 - Print the instructios to move the disk
 - from tower 1 to tower 2 using tower 3
 - following are the rules: